algorand-devrel/algorand-python-coding-assignment/README.md

 ## Checkpoint 3: 📝 Solve the problems!

-This coding assignment consist of **4 problems** in total.
+This coding assignment consists of **4 problems** in total.
 Follow the instructions below!

 ### Launch localnet

 1. **_Open Docker Desktop first_** and then run the following command in your terminal to launch the local network.
-[Click me for more information of localnet!](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md#creating--starting-the-localnet)
+[Click me for more information on localnet!](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md#creating--starting-the-localnet)

 ```bash
 algokit localnet start